felixaschultz/intastellar-consents-wordpress/trunk/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/intastellar-consents-solutions` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Intastellar Consents Solutions screen to configure the plugin
+3. Under Intastellar CMP -> intro, configurate the privacy url & your language.
+Save it & you are good to go.

 == Frequently Asked Questions ==
 = How do I add a privacy policy? =